Santhosraj-aiml/project_2_anomaly_detection/README.md

 Apply a decision function to classify an image as normal or anomalous.

-Generate an anomaly segmentation map (if applicable) to visualize the defect.
+Generate an anomaly segmentation map to visualize the defect.

 **7. Thresholding for Decision Making**